Why Restful Self-Care Is So Important for Neurodivergent People

 Takeaway

 Getting enough sleep is key for your brain to function well.
-Even short daydreams can be refreshing.
-Plus spending time outdoors and movement can do wonders for your emotional well-being.
+Plus spending time outdoors and movement can do wonders for your well-being.

-By making these restful self-care practices part of your routine?
-You can build resilience, avoid burnout, and live a happier, healthier life.
+Restful self-care helps you build resilience, avoid burnout, and live a happier healthier life.

-Discover a growing library of meditones to help you feel effortlessly calm inside the Restful app.
-Download for free today on Google Play or the App Store.
+Practice restful self-care with the Restful app.
+Download for free on Google Play or the App Store today!